KontorProtocol/Documentation/docs/examples/shared-account-dynamic.md

 ```

 ## Rust Implementation
 Compared to the `shared-account` contract, this implementation uses the `interface!` macro to generate a dynamic token interface instead of a static one pinned to a specific contract.
 Functions (`open`, `deposit`, `withdraw`) take a `token: ContractAddress` argument to specify the token contract.
 The `Account` struct includes a `token` property to ensure the correct contract is used during authorization.
-Other functionality remains similar:
+Other functionality remains the same:
-- The `StorageRoot` macro enables persistent storage for the `SharedAccountStorage` struct, and the `Storage` macro is used for the nested `Account` struct.
-- `authorized` validates procedure permissions, checking both user authorization and the token contract address.
-- `open`: Verifies the token balance, generates an ID with `crypto::generate_id()`, sets the account, and transfers tokens to `ctx.contract_signer()`.
-- `deposit`/`withdraw`: Authorize the caller, verify balances, update storage, and call the token contract.
-- `balance`/`tenants`: Query storage.

 ```rust
 use stdlib::*;